 Feral pigs (Sus scrofa) are invasive, non-native vermin that devastate the region’s natural and agricultural resources.
 Native to Eurasia and North Africa, they don’t belong in the New World.
 They were brought to the Americas by explorers and settlers in the early sixteenth century who let them range free, hunting or rounding them up now-and-then to eat, or for market.
-For centuries they were mainly confined to large river-bottoms, with rural folks in subsistence economies keeping their populations at bay.
+For centuries these pigs, mixing with those escaped or released from hunting preserves or farms, were mainly confined to large river-bottoms and rugged mountains, with rural folks in subsistence economies keeping populations at bay.

 Yet in recent decades, changes in land uses, translocation by hunters and other socioeconomic factors have led to wild pig population explosions across the North American continent.
 Not only are existing populations growing, but they are spreading to other states.
 In 1982 wild pigs were found in scattered populations in 18 states, but now they have been documented in at least 35 states as well as at least six Canadian provinces.
 In the USA alone, there are about 6 million wild hogs causing at least $1.5 billion in damages per year.